Ernest Bennett (politician): Political career

 The formation of the new National Government was quickly followed by a general election, with many candidates putting themselves forward as coalition ("National") candidates.
 The National ticket won the day, and MacDonald achieved the largest ever mandate for a government in parliamentary history.
 Unfortunately for him, the vast majority of former Labour members of parliament deserted him (and lost their seats), and only a handful of his former party (including Bennett and Snowden) followed him on the National Labour ticket.
 Under the coalition sharing of jobs, Snowden retained the position of Chancellor of Exchequer, and Bennett was rewarded (in 1932) with a junior ministerial position (Assistant Postmaster-General).
+Bennett was bestowed with a knighthood for political services in 1930.
+Bennett initially served on the Indian Franchise Committee (1931–32) under the Chairmanship of Lord Lothian, which was charged with examining the case for strengthening women's suffrage in India.
+Although the committee's findings fell short of recommending full adult franchise (because of the country's size, large population and high rate of adult (and especially female) illiteracy), it did recommend that ways be found to increase the ratio of female to male voters from the prevailing 1:20 to 1:5.
 When MacDonald agreed to tariff increases in 1932, Snowden (who believed in free trade) resigned.
 Macdonald's increasing political isolation sapped his morale, and his health began to deteriorate.
 In 1935 he resigned in favour of Stanley Baldwin as leader of the National government.
 Baldwin led the National government to victory again at the 1935 general election.
 Bennett retained his seat for National Labour, but with a Conservative now in command Bennett lost out in the subsequent ministerial reshuffle and returned to the back benches.
 He retired from the House of Commons in 1945.